nhoizey/nicolas-hoizey.com/src/feeds/index.md

 If you wonder what "feeds" are, go read [About Feeds](https://aboutfeeds.com/) to understand how they allow you "to subscribe to websites and get the latest content in one place".
 :::

-You can also follow me [on Mastodon](https://mamot.fr/@nhoizey) or [on Twitter](https://twitter.com/nhoizey), where the same contents are also pushed.
+You can also follow me [on Mastodon](https://mamot.fr/@nhoizey), where the same contents are also pushed.

 Most content I create is first published on my own website and then pushed to other platforms for increased audience (aka POSSE).